alanreidt/range-slider-component/README.md

 More to come.

 ## Getting started
-In order to try the slider out, you can use [Demo Page Playground section](#change-me).
+In order to try the slider out, check [Demo Page](https://alanreidt.github.io/slider/).

 For more, use git clone command and modify Demo Page `app.js` file by yourself.